hbarton2/cscd350-f24-AndTheyWereRoomates/patterns.md

 * Aggregation Arrow
 * Generalization Arrow
 This allows the arrows to be one of many different types of arrow types.

+# Factory
+### Where it was implemented
+* ClassNodeService.java
+This was implemented to simplify and centralize the creation of UMLClassNode objects from JSON data.
+As well as centralize and simplify the creation of JSON Objects from UMLClassNode.